-Speaking on the red carpet at the Actor Awards in Los Angeles on Sunday, Mosaku made clear she holds no grudge against John Davidson, the Tourette’s campaigner who uttered the offensive word.
-But she was scathing of the BBC’s handling of the incident.
+The Sinners star, speaking on the red carpet at the Actor Awards in Los Angeles on Sunday, told Entertainment Tonight that while she holds no personal grievance toward Tourette’s campaigner John Davidson — the man who uttered the slur — she drew a firm distinction between his actions and those of the BBC.

-Mosaku revealed the BBC’s choice to leave the slur in the broadcast was what hit her hardest.
+However, it was the BBC’s subsequent decision to leave the moment in its broadcast that Mosaku said had the most lasting impact on her.
 “That’s the bit that really kind of kept me awake at night and brought tears to my eyes,” she said.
 “I was like, you really chose to keep that in?
 I can’t understand it, and I’m not sure if I can forgive it.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.